Sher-Chowdhury/mysql-operator3/README.md

             description: MysqlSpec defines the desired state of Mysql
             properties:
               foo:
                 description: Foo is an example field of Mysql.
-Edit Mysql_types.go to remove/update
+Edit mysql_types.go to remove/update
                 type: string
             type: object